 English 101 & English 113: Composition I

-English 101: Composition I - This course covers writing the expository essay; emphasis on revising and editing for development, coherence, style, and correctness.
+This course covers writing the expository essay; emphasis on revising and editing for development, coherence, style and correctness.

-English 113: Composition I for International Students - This course for non-native English speakers covers writing the expository essay; development of fluency and emphasis on revision, development, coherence, style, and editing for improvement of target-language accuracy.
+English 113: Composition I for international students - This course is for non-native English speakers and covers writing the expository essay; development of fluency and emphasis on revision, development, coherence, style and editing for improvement of target-language accuracy.
 It satisfies the ENG 101 requirement for non-native English speakers.

 ENG 101 is the course in which most first-year students enroll.
 Core Writing students are placed in 101 if their ACT English score is 21 to 29, their SAT Verbal/Critical Reading score is 510 to 670 or they have completed ENG 098 with a grade of "S."

-In ENG 101, students produce 16 to 20 pages of polished writing, collected in a portfolio comprising four or five major assignments ranging from literacy narratives to proposals (the exact assignments chosen by the instructor).
-Persuasive argumentation, library research, and documentation are introduced in ENG 101.
+In ENG 101, students produce 16-20 pages of polished writing, collected in a portfolio comprising four or five major assignments ranging from literacy narratives to proposals (the exact assignments chosen by the instructor).
+Persuasive argumentation, library research and documentation are introduced in ENG 101.
 Readings are assigned from a variety of sources but tend to focus on nonfiction essays.
-Students generally read 20 to 40 pages per week, depending on the balance of reading and writing their instructor has selected.
+Students generally read 20-40 pages per week, depending on the balance of reading and writing their instructor has selected.

 Students are expected to achieve the following outcomes: